spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

 ![connect-azure-sub-3](https://github.com/spotinst/help/assets/106514736/969f0960-db36-47c7-9123-58a657bd47bd)

-3. In the Register Application window that opens, enter a name for the application.
+3. In the Register Application window, enter a name for the application.
 4. In the Support account types section, select **Accounts in this organizational directory only (Spotinst only - Single tenant)**.
 5. In the Redirect URI dropdown menu, select **Web** and specify: [https://spot.io](https://spot.io/).